fhmwg/current-tags/stage2-essentials-overview.md

 ### Date

-An image can record the date of the depicted scene which may be just a year or a year and month.
+An image can record the date of the depicted scene.   which may be just a year or a year and month.

 Note that this is the date of the scene, not the date of the image creation;
 while those may be the same for photographs, they generally differ for scanned images.